How to follow your swim workouts easily and get the most out of your time in the water.

 Meters or Yards?

-There is also yard/meter button you can toggle in the Workout Details section to view your target paces.
+There is also a yard/meter button you can toggle in the Workout Details section to view your target paces.

 Duration of Workouts

 The swim workout duration we give in your training plan is a guide.
-Just follow the distance guidelines and don't worry about how long the workout takes you.
+Just follow the distance guidelines, and don't worry about how long the workout takes you.

 How To Remember Your Workout

 It's a good idea to print your swim workouts and take them in a plastic sleeve to poolside (a small whiteboard also works).
+If you have a Garmin, you can also Recreate them in Garmin Connect to follow on your watch as you swim.

 Copyright MyProCoach™ Ltd © May 2018.
 All rights reserved.